 - Monitor GM’s performance according to GM’s own Environmental Performance Criteria (EPCs), which are universal corporate performance requirements designed to protect human health and the environment in accordance with the GM Environmental Policy.

-- Conform to other key performance indicators, such as (a) water, energy and waste intensity reduction targets (b) sustainability outreach initiatives and (c) environmental performance metrics.
+- Conform to other key performance indicators, such as water, energy and waste intensity reduction targets; sustainability outreach initiatives; and environmental performance metrics.

-Each GM manufacturing site has one or more environmental engineers, who are supported by a GM regional environmental leader and a team of subject matter experts in central offices.
+Each GM manufacturing site has one or more environmental leaders, who are supported by a GM regional environmental leader and a team of subject matter experts in regional central offices.
 Our Global Sustainable Workplaces organization oversees and manages these teams.
-We also have an annual business planning process, known as Business Plan Deployment (BPD), to strengthen the management of environmental performance, which links our Global Manufacturing employees and their annual compensation to GM’s performance against our 2020 environmental operational commitments.
-Performance on BPD metrics and goals is monitored monthly at all GM manufacturing sites, including environmental performance.
+We also have an annual business planning process, known as Business Plan Deployment (BPD), to strengthen the management of environmental performance, which links our Global Manufacturing employees and their annual compensation to GM Sustainability Commitments.
+Performance on BPD metrics and goals is monitored monthly at all GM manufacturing sites.
 Action plans are developed as needed to ensure we keep performance on track.

 As a responsible corporate citizen, GM has a Global Environmental Policy that provides guidelines to help minimize the impact of our activities, products and services on the environment.
-The policy establishes a globally consistent standard intended to protect human health and the environment by incorporating sustainability practices into our design, engineering, manufacturing and logistics that support compliance while minimizing negative environmental impacts.
+The policy establishes a globally consistent standard intended to maintain compliance and protect human health and the environment by incorporating sustainability practices into our design, engineering, manufacturing and distribution practices that support compliance while minimizing negative environmental impacts.

-GM’s Guiding Environmental Commitments are the foundation of our Environmental Policy.
-The Commitments serve as a guide for all GM employees worldwide, encouraging environmental consciousness in both daily conduct and in the planning of future products and programs.
+GM’s Guiding Environmental Commitments are the foundation of our Global Environmental Policy.
+The Commitments serve as a guide for all GM employees worldwide, encouraging environmental awareness in both daily conduct and in the planning of future products and programs.
 They include: